vxst/crystal/DESIGN.md

  * Freshness for each repo
  * Site reachabilty
    Site reachabilty is tested on several servers around the world.
 For ZJU OSS Mirrors, the test server include two servers inside ZJU Campus, a server in Hangzhou, a server in Japan and a server in United States.
 Site reachabilty report include connection speed and page checksum test.
+ * Site load
+  * The Traffic flow of last 24 hrs, last 30 days and last year